sjdv1982/cloudless/GUIDE.md

 - $CLOUDLESS_JOBSLAVES must be defined

 - Stopping Cloudless kills both the jobslave and the graph serving containers.
-A future version of Cloudless will monitor the graphs and store them in Redis, so that the graph serving containers can be reconstituted at will.
+Cloudless monitors the graphs and stores them, so that the graph serving containers can be reconstituted at will.

 # D. Cloudless testing